Criminal Law

 1. Investigation Phase

-When a criminal suspicion arises, the Public Prosecutor initiates investigation.
+When a criminal suspicion arises, the Public Prosecutor initiates an investigation.
 In this phase:

 - Victims and witnesses are heard,